AFSA1729/afsa1729.github.io/_pages/about.md

 Hi!
 I'm Ashkan Majidi, a final-year Computer Engineering student at Sharif University of Technology (SUT).

-I'm generally interested in Machine Learning, especially Reinfrocement Learning and Learning on Graph.
+I am generally interested in Machine Learning, especially Reinfrocement Learning and Learning on Graph.